kube-vip/kube-vip/docs/install_daemonset/index.md

 ### BGP Example

 This configuration will create a manifest that will start `kube-vip` providing **controlplane** and **services** management. **Unlike** ARP, all nodes in the BGP configuration will advertise virtual IP addresses.

 **Note** we bind the address to `lo` as we don't want multiple devices that have the same address on public interfaces.
-We can specify all the peers in a comma seperate list in the format of `address:AS:password:multihop`.
+We can specify all the peers in a comma separate list in the format of `address:AS:password:multihop`.

 **Note 2** we pass the `--inCluster` flag as this is running as a daemonSet within the Kubernetes cluster and therefore will have access to the token inside the running pod.